santigarciacc/COVID19/README.md

 #### Option 2: classical R terminal:

-You can also execute in the classical terminal of R by writting (note that "your_path_of_files" is the path of your computer where you have saved the files)
+You can also execute in the classical terminal of R by writting (note that `your_path_of_files` should b the path of your computer where you have saved the files)

 ```R
 source('your_path_of_files/main_comparing_countries_ECDCdata.R')
 ```

-### Questions to be asked:
+### Questions to be asked before executing:

 Please, **before executing, read the questions asked** at the beginning of the [main file](https://github.com/JavierAlvarezLiebana/COVID19/blob/master/main_comparing_countries_ECDCdata.R):